CS 1550: Introduction to Operating Systems

 You are encouraged to discuss the course material and concepts with other students in the class.
 However, all work that you submit must be your own.
 Under no circumstances may you look at anyone else's code or show anyone else your code.
 And while you may discuss the concepts used in the programming assignments, you may not discuss implementation details of the assignments themselves.

-If you are caught copying or otherwise turning in work that is not solely your own, you will fail the course.
+If you are caught copying or otherwise turning in work that is not solely your own, you will probably fail the course.
+First offense you get -100% in that assignment; Second offense, you automatically fail the course.

 The bottom line is that you are expected to conduct yourself as a person of integrity - you are expected to adhere to the highest standards of academic integrity.
 This means that plagiarism1 in any form is completely unacceptable.
 As a (soon to be) computing professional, I encourage you to consult the code of ethics appropriate to your discipline2.

-Plagiarism will be assumed until disproved on work that is essentially the same as that of other students.
+On work that is essentially the same as that of other students, plagiarism will be assumed until disproved.
 This includes identically incorrect, off-the-wall, and highly unusual duplicate answers where the probability of a sheer coincidence is extremely unlikely.
 All parties to this unacceptable collaboration will receive the same treatment.

 You should bring a picture identification with you to all examinations and be prepared to show it upon request.